Nourishing Adrenal Cocktail (THM Singing Canary Drink Upgrade)

 I wondered this myself.
 The gals at Trim Healthy Mama are pretty thorough, so I figured they knew what they were doing, but I wanted to investigate it myself.

-This is a lengthy topic that I’ll possibly cover in another post, but in essence:
+This is a lengthy topic, but in essence:

 – Studies on absorbability of turmeric and black pepper center on focusing on curcumin and piperine, which are portions of turmeric and black pepper

-– Likely turmeric taken with black pepper will absorb faster and stay in your bloodstream longer, but whether or not that is what you want depends on what you are taking the turmeric for–in some situations you might want the turmeric to stay in your digestive system longer.
-You can see more on these points here and at this source.
+– Likely turmeric taken with black pepper will absorb faster and stay in your bloodstream longer, but whether or not that is what you want depends on what you are taking the turmeric for; in some situations, you might want the turmeric to stay in your digestive system longer (source and source).

 Vitamin C Alternatives

 I referenced sodium ascorbate in my recipe due to there being some concerns regarding the ingestion of ascorbic acid.
-Also, sodium ascorbate is not acidic so you will not be endangering your tooth enamel with this portion of the drink.
-See my DIY Swim Spray for more information on the difference.
+Also, sodium ascorbate is not acidic so you won’t be endangering your tooth enamel more than you already are with the lemon juice.
+This DIY Swim Spray post has more information on the difference between these two varieties of vitamin C.

 Why I Recommend Synthetic Vitamin C

-However, in this case, the adrenal glands are what this drink is targeting and they use a LOT of vitamin C. Using all natural vitamin C is an option, but it typically won’t be enough if you’re really depleted, so putting BOTH forms of C in this drink (both natural and synthetic) delivers a 1-2 punch that your adrenals and your whole body will thank you for.
+However, in this case, the adrenal glands are what this drink is targeting and they use a LOT of vitamin C. Using all-natural vitamin C is an option, but you might need more if you’re really depleted, so putting BOTH natural and synthetic forms of C in this drink delivers a 1-2 punch to your adrenals.

 Caution for Pregnant Women

 Turmeric is typically considered safe during pregnancy when consumed as a food, despite concern that as a supplement, it may stimulate the uterus to cause contractions.
-However ginger has similar properties and it is often suggested by physicians to treat morning sickness during pregnancy.
+However, ginger has similar properties and is often suggested by physicians to treat morning sickness during pregnancy.

 The 1/2 to 1 teaspoon in the Canary should be considered a safe amount for pregnant women since that is the amount that people in India consume on average through food.
-However, please consult with your physician if you are concerned and you can reduce the amount of both Turmeric and Vitamin C to 1/4 the amount or not drink the full two quarts per day as well.
+However, please consult with your physician if concerned and you can reduce the amount of both Turmeric and Vitamin C to 1/4 the amount or simply not drink the full two quarts per day.

 The full amount of vitamin C is not recommended for pregnant women.